-4.2.1.4 Sentiment analysis of Facebook comments
+4.2.1.4 Sentiment analysis of social media comments

-Analysis of 730 comments underneath the Facebook adverts showed nine main themes.
+Analysis of 730 comments underneath the social media adverts showed nine main themes.
+A total of 897 comments were made overall, but analyses excluded comments deleted by social media providers or administrators.
 The most common theme was debating the political responsibly for the issue (27%, n=198), followed by discussions of solutions to the issue other than naloxone (23%, n=166).
 A minority, 8% (n=56) of comments contained derogatory language towards people who use drugs (Table 5.6).